Roberta Cowell: Second World War

-Cowell remained a prisoner for around five months, occupying the time by teaching classes in automotive-engineering to fellow inmates.
+Cowell remained a prisoner for around five months, occupying the time by teaching classes in automotive engineering to fellow inmates.
 In her biography, she describes the situational sexual behaviour shown by some of the camp's Allied prisoners, and her discomfort at being propositioned by prisoners who assumed she also wanted to take part in this.
 She was offered the part of a woman in a camp theatrical production but turned it down, as she thought this would make her appear homosexual in the eyes of other prisoners.
 Towards the end of the war, food became short at the camp; Cowell lost 50 lb in weight, and later described killing the camp's cats and eating them raw because of hunger.

 By April 1945, the advancing Red Army was approaching.
 The initial German intention was to evacuate the camp, but the prisoners refused to leave.
-After negotiations between the senior American officer and the Kommandant, the Germans guarding Stalag Luft I abandoned it and evacuated towards the west, leaving the prisoners behind.
+After negotiations between the senior American officer and German Kommandant, the Germans guarding Stalag Luft I abandoned it and evacuated towards the west, leaving the prisoners behind.
 The unguarded and undefended camp was reached by the Red Army on the night of 30 April 1945.
 Commonwealth personnel were flown back to the United Kingdom some two weeks later, between 12 and 14 May, by aircraft of the United States Army Air Forces.